 “The City is leading by example by providing transparency and accountability about our own operations, an essential component of San Francisco’s goal to reduce carbon emissions.” - Former Mayor Edwin M. Lee

-The first recommendation of San Francisco’s 2011 Electricity Resource Plan (ERP) is to expand the City’s successful energy efficiency programs.
-With that goal in mind, the SFPUC has analyzed the recent energy performance of almost 450 public buildings, including over 30 million square feet of building area, and released the results in a public report.
+The first recommendation of San Francisco’s 2011 Electricity Resource Plan (ERP) was to expand the City’s successful energy efficiency programs.
+With that goal in mind, we analyzed the recent energy performance of nearly 500 public buildings and facilities, including more than 49.5 million square feet of building area, and released the results in our eighth annual public report.

-As the first city on the west coast to publicly release municipal energy performance data, San Francisco is demonstrating public sector initiative in response to the Energy Performance Ordinance, adopted in 2011.
+As the first city on the west coast to publicly release municipal energy performance data, San Francisco continues to demonstrate public sector initiative in response to the Energy Performance Ordinance, adopted in 2011.
 This local ordinance requires owners of non-residential buildings to annually benchmark their buildings’ energy use in comparison to other similar facilities, and then disclose the results.

 For information on how the Energy Performance Ordinance applies to privately-owned buildings, visit the Department of the Environment’s web site.